Close

 Alert1 In Home Classic Medical Alert

 The In-Home Classic Medical Alert, also called the POM7, is the most basic medical alert system Alert1 offers.
-The system comes with a help button necklace (you can add a bracelet for $19.95 under accessories on the website) that you can push if you fall or are in an emergency situation.
-When you press the button it connects you to the monitoring center, where monitoring center staff can contact emergency services if necessary.
-The necklace doesn’t have two-way communication, but if you are within talking distance of the base unit, you can communicate directly with the center.
+The system comes with a help button necklace (you can add a bracelet for $19.95 under accessories on the website) that you can push if you fall or have any other type of emergency.
+Pressing the button will connect you to the monitoring center, where monitoring center staff can contact emergency services if necessary.
+The necklace doesn’t have two-way communication, but if you are within talking distance of the base unit, you can communicate directly with the center through the built-in microphone and speaker.

-The base unit’s backup battery will last 24 hours, which can be reassuring if the power goes out.
+The base unit’s backup battery will last 24 hours, an important feature for when power goes out.
 While this system doesn’t automatically come with a fall detection necklace, you can add it for $10 more per month.

-The In-Home Classic Medical Alert differs from the next in-home system (In-Home + Fall Detection) because it has a 600-foot range versus the 400 feet that the In-Home + Fall Detection Classic system offers.
-The additional 200 feet (approximately the length of four semi-trucks) can be an important feature if you or the user lives in a multi-story home or facility.
+The In-Home Classic Medical Alert differs from the next in-home system (In-Home + Fall Detection) because it has a 600-foot range versus the 400 feet the In-Home + Fall Detection Classic system offers.
+The additional 200 feet (approximately the length of four semi-trucks) can be an important feature if the user lives in a multi-story home or building.

 In-Home + Fall Detection Classic Medical Alert